soxueren/atsd/administration/compaction-test.md

-Open the Metrics page found on the main menu, click CREATE button on the bottom of the page to create new `metrics` that you are planning to load into ATSD with the correct data type (short, float, integer, double or long, depending on the type of data you would like to store).
+Open the Metrics page found on the main menu, click CREATE button on the bottom of the page to create new `metrics` that you are planning to load into ATSD with the correct data type (short, integer, long, float, double or decimal, depending on the type of data you would like to store).

 > Note: the default data type is float.
 This step is not necessary if you will be writing data with the float data type.